Junha0Zhang/junha0Zhang.github.io/_projects/2_project.md

 importance: 2
 category: Medical Imaging
 ---
-In collaboration with the hospital, I measure the skull thicknesses and scalp-to-cortex distances at four different locations (sphenoid, parietal, etc.) from MRI scans.
+At the request of doctors, I measure the skull thicknesses and scalp-to-cortex distances at four different locations (sphenoid, parietal, etc.) from MRI scans.
 The data is further categorized in terms of gender and age to study the distribution.
 This geometric information is important to transcranial imaging modalities involved with optics and ultrasound because they have limited depth and resolution for functional imaging.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">